avikodak/BengaluruStartupInterviews/README.md

 * What is XSS and SQL injection and how do you prevent it ?
 * How do you improve database performance ?
 * What and how does HTTPS works ?
+* What are different types of engine types in MySQL ?

 ### Javascript Questions
 * Scope of a variable in javascript